sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 Our proposal is to use existing infrastructure to minimize the disruptions (both in amount and time).
 To make a true "space internet " we can connect satellites to LEO infrastruture.

+Enable satellites to talk to each other through mega constellation enabling the "solar system internet" without the need for the information to travel to the earth first.
+Quantum computing? - hvis det er en fordel at gøre i rummet, så er det jo meget vigtigt at få delt den information hurtigt (pga. decoherence) her kan man ikke vente på groundstation pass.

 * Why our solution is relevant to this activity